mabogunje/yorudi/README.md

 2. **Assimilation** :- This is the inheritance by a vowel of another vowel sound when joining words

-        kú + ilé = kúulé i.e "greet" + "house" = "greetings" (used when visiting people in their homes)
+        kú + ilé = kúulé i.e "greet" + "house" = "greetings!"

 > _To learn more about the Yoruba people and their language, see http://yorupedia.com/_

-### CREATING A YÒRÚDÍ TRANSLATION FILE
+### Creating a Yòrúdí Dictionary File
 Check out [this sample dictionary](https://github.com/mabogunje/yorudi/blob/master/dicts/sample.yor) and others in the dicts folder for examples.

 Such files may be easily created with any text editor able to save to _.txt_.
 Once created, you can change the extension to _.yor_ so it will be recognized as a translation file.

-### ENCODING
+#### Understanding Yòrúdí Entries
-Given the unique properties of the Yoruba language (as detailed above), a specialized input format is necessary to accurately record words.
-Details of this input format are given below.
+Given the unique properties of the Yoruba language (as detailed above), a specialized input format is used to accurately record words.
+Details of this format are given below:

 Every entry in a Yorudi dictionary must be made up of 4 major parts
 1. A simplified Yoruba form of the word